Bob Hannum Polishes Historic Markers in Time for the 250th

 About the Artist

-The environmental artist and architect Michael Singer, commissioned Arts Management Services LLC to inspect, restore, and frame all of his works on paper – collages, etchings, and prints.
+The environmental artist and architect Michael Singer, commissioned Arts Management Services LLC to inspect, restore, and re-frame all of his works on paper – collages, etchings, and prints.

 Restoration